oats-center/pea-pod/Step-4 Grafana/Step-4 Instructions.md

 # **Overview**

 Within the pea-PODs architecture Grafana serves the purpose of the Data visualizer.
 Refer back to this [diagram](https://github.com/adamschreck/pea-pod#diagram-describing-pea-pod-architecture) for more context on what that means.
-Essentially, Granfana is a tool that turns the device data stored in the PostgresSQL database created by Chirpstack into graphs and visualizaitons that can be easily interpreted by viewers.
+Essentially, Granfana is a tool that turns the device data stored in the PostgresSQL database created by Chirpstack into graphs and visualizations that can be easily interpreted by viewers.
 Granfana is easily customizable, and examples of dashboards that you can copy from can be found [here](https://grafana.com/grafana/dashboards/) on their community dashboards page.

 # **Steps**